ArmandPhilippot/apeu/README.md

     └── link.stories.astro
 ```

-About this structure:
+Where:

-- `button.astro`: your Astro component
+- `button.astro` is your Astro component
-- `button.stories.astro`: your component's stories
+- `button.stories.astro` is your component's stories

-The `button.stories.astro` file is treated as a regular Astro page: import the component, use a layout if needed, and use some HTML markup to add explanations regarding the component behavior.
+The `button.stories.astro` file is treated as a regular Astro page: import the component, use a layout if needed, and use some HTML markup to document the component.

 > [!NOTE]
-> The VS Code extension will infer the file name as `Button`, so to import your component you'll need to rename the import (e.g. `ButtonComponent`) to avoid conflicts.
+> The VS Code extension will infer the component name inside the `stories.astro` file as `Button` because of the filename.
+To import your component you'll need to rename the import (e.g. `ButtonComponent`) to avoid conflicts.

 The integration supports a base path to inject the stories.
 So with the current configuration and using the previous structure, you can access your stories in a browser with the following slugs: